Galaxidi: Greek Independence

 Despite their privileged position, the inhabitants joined immediately the forces of the revolutionaries (especially naval) during the Greek War for Independence and their city was destroyed twice by the Ottoman army, namely in 1821 and in 1825-26.
 It recovered, however, and in the course of the 19th century it thrived as a commercial and maritime centre, a fact attested also by the spacious and luxurious houses of the traditional settlement.

-Until the late 19th century, Galaxidi had a sizeable merchant marine fleet and was a prosperous commercial centre.
-This is reflected in the size and style of the local buildings and mansions.
+Galaxidi served as one of Greece's major harbours and maritime powerhouses during the 18th and 19th centuries.
+Its "golden age" peaked around the 1860s and 1870s when its massive merchant fleet and shipyards made it the second-busiest and second-largest shipping center in the country, right after Syros.
+It boasted a massive merchant fleet of over 400 ships This is reflected in the size and style of the local buildings and mansions today.
+Shipowners failed to convert to steampower after 1890 and the town's prosperity vanished.
 Preservation of the traditional architecture has facilitated the growth of tourism in recent decades.
 The marine museum contains exhibits from this period.
 In recent years commercial fish farming has been developing.

 The Chronicle of Galaxidi

 In the Monastery of Sotir, on a hill just outside the city, the Greek ethnographer and scholar Constantine Sathas discovered in 1864 a manuscript containing the “Chronicle of Galaxidi”, written in 1703 by the monk Euthymios; it constituted the only source for the history of Phocis from the medieval period to the year of its composition.